 Homemade Caramel Candy Recipe

-- 2 cups white sugar
+- 2 cups granulated sugar

-- 1/4 teaspoon salt
+- 1/4 teaspoon table or fine salt

 - 1/2 cup salted butter , cubed

 - 2 cups heavy whipping cream (1 pint)

 - Butter a 9x13" baking dish and set aside.